2022 Lamar Cardinals football team

 The 2022 Lamar Cardinals football team represented Lamar University in the 2022 NCAA Division I FCS football season.
-The Cardinals played their home games at Provost Umphrey Stadium in Beaumont, Texas, and competed in the Southland Conference following an early return from the Western Athletic Conference.
+The Cardinals played their home games at Provost Umphrey Stadium in Beaumont, Texas, United States, and competed in the Southland Conference following an early return from the Western Athletic Conference.
 On July 11, 2022, Lamar announced that they would take an early transition back to the Southland Conference after the athletic department announced back in April 2022 a transition back to the conference for the 2023 season.

 The Cardinals finished the season with a 1–10 overall record, and were 1–5 in Southland Conference play.
 They were led by third-year head coach Blane Morgan.
-Their October 29 conference victory over the Nicholls Colonels ended a 15 game losing streak dating back to September 25, 2021.
+Their October 29 conference victory over the Nicholls Colonels ended a 15-game losing streak dating back to September 25, 2021.

-Previous season

-The Cardinals finished the season with a 1–9 overall record.
-They were 0–4 in Western Athletic Conference play and were 0–6 in the WAC/ASUN Challenge.